#arcade

 Hybrid Feed

-We introduced algorithmic recommendations layered with editorial curation.
-The new tag taxonomy made this possible — consistent signal across the entire library gave the algorithm something reliable to work from.
-Fully algorithmic risked surfacing irrelevant content; fully editorial wouldn't scale.
-The hybrid gave us relevance at scale with a human quality check on top.
+Algorithmic recommendations layered with editorial curation.
+Fully algorithmic risked irrelevant content.
+Fully editorial wouldn't scale.
+The hybrid gave us relevance at scale with a quality check on top.

 04